 - Insurgency, resistance and de-colonisation

 - Tactical and technological change

 - Gender, war and identity

 This is the 8th conference organised by the British Commission for Military History.
 Its purpose is to bring together current research by postgraduate and early career scholars in the field of military history and related disciplines.
-Its philosophy is to offer an open and supportive forum for people with a broad range of interests – from material culture to those interested in intelligence or military technique – to meet up and share their research.
+Its philosophy is to offer an open and supportive forum for people with a broad range of interests – from material culture to those interested in intelligence or military technique – to meet and share their research.